As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Even if you are an amateur or professional, you may not find rocks in the area where you’re living.
 But this is not an issue, and you can still tumble rocks.
 All you need to do is to purchase some tumbling rough.

 Moreover, even if collecting rocks can be fun, it is more economical to purchase the tumbling rough.
-In case you want to tumble a specific material such as malachite or lapis lazuli, buying the specific tumbling rough is more comfortable than waiting until you collect a fair amount of rocks.
+If you want to tumble a specific material, such as malachite or lapis lazuli, buying the specific tumbling rough is more comfortable than waiting to collect a fair amount of rocks.

-Grit is also very important in rock tumbling, and you should choose the right one for your specimens.
+Grit is also very important in rock tumbling; you should choose the right one for your specimens.
 Silicone carbide grit, for example, has a Mohs hardness level of 9, and it works excellent with jasper, for instance.

 Choosing the Right Tumbling Rocks